Quantum superfield supersymmetry: Conclusions

-3. {\bf Noncommutative superspace.} One more approach in the superfield quantum theory is based on use of the noncommutative superspace \cite{sei}.
+3. {\bf Noncommutative superspace.} One more approach in the superfield quantum theory is based on use of the noncommutative superspace \cite{Sei}.
 Within it, the fermionic superspace coordinates form the Clifford algebra instead of the Grassmann algebra, which, in part, leads to the modified construction of the Moyal product.
-In the framework of this approach, the generalizations of the Wess-Zumino (see f.e. \cite{PenGri} and reference therein), gauge (see f.e. \cite{PenRom} and reference therein) and general chiral superfield model \cite{az} were studied.
+In the framework of this approach, the generalizations of the Wess-Zumino (see f.e. \cite{PenGri} and reference therein), gauge (see f.e. \cite{PenRom} and reference therein) and general chiral superfield models \cite{az} were studied.
+A three-dimensional version of the noncommutative superspace \cite{3dspace} has been presented in this work.

 Then, there are a lot of applications of superfields approach to problems of supersymmetric quantum field theory (f.e. to studying of AdS/CFT correspondence which was carried out mostly on base of component approach), and of course consideration of many problems originated from superstrings and branes theory.